No. 3 Kansas beats NC State in coach Bill Self's return

 UP NEXT

 N.C.
-State: The Wolfpack will face the Wisconsin-Dayton loser in Thursday’s consolation bracket.
+State: The Wolfpack will face Dayton, which lost to Wisconsin, in Thursday’s consolation bracket.

 Follow Aaron Beard on Twitter at http://www.twitter.com/aaronbeardap